menu icon

 Salted Caramel Sauce - This super simple recipe works with either homemade salted caramel sauce or a jar of store-bought sauce.
 Caramel sauce without salt will also work, just add a teaspoon of sea salt to the caramel.

 Maple Syrup - Maple syrup moistens and sweetens these dessert bars, as well as contributes to both the texture and flavor.
-Though the flavor will be better with real maple syrup, pancake syrup
+The flavor will be better with real maple syrup instead of pancake syrup, just like in these Maple Cupcakes with Maple Buttercream Frosting.

 Salt - These magic golden squares use kosher salt in the batter, but to add extra saltiness to the caramel, sea salt will work best.